CameronNemo/brmgr/README.md

     /sbin/dhclient

 The PID file is stored in `/run/dhclient.pid` by default.
+You may also need to add a nameserver to `/etc/resolv.conf`:

+    echo "nameserver [addr]" >> /etc/resolv.conf

+Replace `[addr]` with the bridge address configured in `/etc/brmgr.conf`.

 ## Running and using brmgr